 Everett Community Growers operates Florence St. and Tremont St. Community Gardens in Everett, MA.
 While the Northern Strand Community Trail is undergoing renovation, we have continued growing at our new farm location at 548 Broadway in Everett, MA.
 At Everett Community Growers we are truly committed to growing our community one garden at a time!

 |The ECG Farmstand is now open at 548 Broadway in Everett!|

-Every Saturday, the ECG Youth Crew has been working hard harvesting, and preparing produce to sell at their farmstand from 9:00 am -12:00 pm.
-So far, our beds have grown peas, radishes, beets, kale, mustard greens, spinach, and salad mix!
+The ECG Youth Crew has been working hard harvesting, and preparing produce to sell at their farmstand.
+We are open every Wednesday for 3 pm- 6 pm pick-up and Saturdays 9:00 am -12:00 pm at our farmstand.
+So far, our beds have grown peas, radishes, beets, kale, mustard greens, spinach, tomatoes, eggplant and so much more!

 Use your benefits at the ECG Farmstand

 Do you have children in the Everett Public Schools?